 - Hours: Sunday – Friday 10 am – 7 pm, Saturday 10 am – 8pm

 - Address: Vejvodova 445/1, 110 00 Staré Město, Czechia (Google Maps)

 What to Eat in Prague for Lunch & Dinner

-Czech food may seem a little stagnant, because how many times can you repurpose meat + bread?
-Well, it depends on how good your math skills are after 5 beers.
+Prague food may seem a little stagnant, because how many times can you repurpose meat + bread?
+Well, it depends on how good your math skills are after five beers.

 The food excels at soaking up all of the alcohol you have been consuming, which is why you are there in the first place.
-It may seem utilitarian but doesn’t lack on flavor.
+It may seem utilitarian but it doesn’t lack flavor.

 Let’s start with the basics of Prague foods for lunch and dinner.